Published summary

 Likely contextual drivers

-- Observation, surprise, and trying to understand what stood out prompts often absorb whatever the wider public mood is already amplifying.
+- Observation, surprise, and trying to understand what stood out Questions often absorb whatever the wider public mood is already amplifying.

 - March often feels transitional: people want momentum, but energy, schedules, and patience do not always catch up at the same pace.